 Define touchpoints based on the way customers interact with your company.

-Use your data to determine each touchpoint and map it in a timeline format, from the moment someone first hears of your company, to the moment they recommend your brand as satisfied customers.
+Use your data to determine each touchpoint and map it in a timeline format, from when someone first hears of your company to the moment they recommend your brand to satisfied customers.

 Optimizing the B2B Customer Journey

 Here are a few tips for improving your customer journey map:

 Sharing your customer journey map internally is vital; it helps employees see where their responsibilities come into play.
 It can also ensure your marketing, sales, and customer service employees are working towards the same goal and help them better understand the kind of clients and leads they’re working with.